Captain-FLAM/KaraFan/README.md

 ..., and now, my brain is overheating ! 😵

-- [ ] Add more Models (but always with fine-tuned volume compensation for each !)
+- [X] Add more Models (but NOT with fine-tuned volume compensation for each !)
+- [ ] Automatic fine-tuning of volume compensation for each song
 - [ ] Separate Choirs from Vocals (very hard challenge !)
 - [ ] etc ... etc ... etc ..